A specific trope focused on the popular concept that if samurai

 will follow, or vice-versa.

-The idea bases itself on the premise of the samurai and ninja of Japan holding to opposing ideals, and yet both being considered Badass
+The idea bases itself on the media's perception of the samurai and ninja of Japan holding to opposing ideals, and yet both being considered badass

 by the general public for their seemingly superhuman feats, skills and philosophies, even to the point of being historically inaccurate, especially

-Usually, one or the other is the protagonist while the other is the antagonist (usually though, the latter can be an army of Mooks
+Regarding this trope, usually one or the other is the protagonist while the other is the antagonist (sometimes the latter appears as an army of mooks